Drug Distribution Providing the Defense You Need

 • Schedule V: Drugs with lower potential for abuse than Schedule IV, often containing limited quantities of certain narcotics (e.g., certain cough preparations with codeine).

-Federal sentences are highly dependent on the drug type and quantity, with mandatory minimums for certain amounts.
-Prior convictions can significantly increase penalties.
+Federal sentences depend heavily on drug type and quantity, with mandatory minimums for certain amounts.
+Prior convictions can significantly increase those penalties.

 • For Schedule I and II Narcotics (e.g., Heroin, Cocaine, Methamphetamine):

-• Large Quantities (e.g., 5 kg or more cocaine, 280g or more crack cocaine, 1 kg or more heroin, 500g or more methamphetamine): First offense typically carries 10 years to life imprisonment, with fines up to $10 million.
-Second offenses can lead to 20 years to life, with fines up to $20 million.
-Two or more prior convictions can result in mandatory life imprisonment.
+• Large Quantities (e.g., 5 kg or more cocaine, 280g or more crack cocaine, 1 kg or more heroin, 500g or more methamphetamine): A first offense typically carries 10 years to life imprisonment, with fines up to $10 million.
+A second offense can lead to 20 years to life, with fines up to $20 million.

-• Impact of Death or Serious Bodily Injury: If the distribution of a Schedule I or II drug results in death or serious bodily injury, the penalties are significantly enhanced, often leading to mandatory minimums of 20 years to life imprisonment.
+• Impact of Death or Serious Bodily Injury: If distribution of a Schedule I or II drug results in death or serious bodily injury, mandatory minimums of 20 years to life apply.

 • For Marijuana Distribution (Federal Law):